mine-cetinkaya-rundel/sta101-s16/Logistics/Setup instructions/Clicker_registration.md

-# Instructions for in class clicker registration
+# In class clicker registration

+This document contains instructions in class clicker registration.

 - Go to Sakai -> Gradebook
 - Click on the All grades tab, and then Export as CSV